YouBase/white-paper/README.md

 By *Josh Robinson* & *Leonard Kish*

 Security, privacy, identity authentication and accessibility have historically been difficult to balance.
 Using personal information as part of identity and authentication for secure access creates difficulties keeping this information private.
-These misalignements have led to enormous cost and risk associate with managing and securing personal records by third parties.
+These misalignements have led to enormous cost and risk associated with managing and securing personal records by third parties.

 YouBase provides an individual-centric security structure that separates personal data from identity while allowing for secure and structured read and/or write access to trusted parties on a peer to peer data store.
 This structure provides for several benefits, including: